Formal and Informal Coaching

 The manager’s preference

-Some managers are comfortable with scheduling formal coaching sessions and having a clearly structured coaching programme – others’ toes curl up at the very thought.
-When working with people, it’s vitally important to be yourself and use or adapt an approach that you feel comfortable with.
+Some managers are comfortable with scheduling formal sessions and having a clearly structured coaching programme – others’ toes curl up at the very thought.
+When working with people, it’s vitally important to be yourself and use an approach you feel comfortable with.
 So make sure you are honest with yourself and your team about your own preferences and work with, not against them.
-On the other hand there’s nothing wrong with a bit of creative experiment – I’ve seen some managers achieve great results by starting the first coaching session by saying “Well this is a new approach for me and to be honest I’m not sure whether it’s my style, but let’s try it out and see how it goes…”.

 The coachee’s preference